BILL-CHEPTOYEK/BILL-CHEPTOYEK/README.md

 > nano /home/bill/mission.txt
 ```

 💡 I’m **Cheptoyek Bill**, a software engineer passionate about scalable solutions, clean code, and using tech to create **equity, opportunity, and sustainability**.
-I believe in building for **impact**, not hype.
+I believe in building for **impact**.

 **Current Explorations**:
 - 🧠 LLMs for education & finance
-- 💸 School wallets to replace physical cash
 - ⚡ Smart dashboards for public infrastructure
 - 📡 Offline-first mobile apps for remote areas